core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

    * The Sender Key of the Deterministic Client is used as first argument of the HKDF.

-   * The hash H from step 2 is used as second argument of the HKDF, i.e. as a pseudo IKM-Sender computable by all the group members.
+   * The hash H from step 2 is used as second argument of the HKDF, i.e., as a pseudo IKM-Sender computable by all the group members.

       Note that an actual IKM-Sender cannot be obtained, since there is no authentication credential (and public key included therein) associated with the Deterministic Client, to be used as Sender Authentication Credential and for computing an actual Diffie-Hellman Shared Secret.